d0whc3r/docker-presentation/docs/index.md

 --

-Docker allows them to use thousand of programs already designed to run in a Docker container as a part of their application
+Docker allows developers to use thousands of applications already build to run in a Docker container

 ---